cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 The **default quality thresholds are very permissive** (and unfortunately cannot be changed).
 A sample "passes" as high quality if at least 50% of the genome is covered.
-This is not a very high threshold, and typical recommendations are to only use samples in downstream analysis if at they have at least 90% coverage.
+This is not a very high threshold, and typical recommendations are to only use samples in downstream analysis if at they have at least 80-90% coverage.

-Therefore, it is always good to open this file and sort the samples by each of these quality metrics to identify any problematic samples (and exclude them from downstream analysis).
+Therefore, it is always good to open this file and sort the samples by each of these quality metrics to identify any problematic samples (and consider excluding them from downstream analysis).

 Another helpful quality control output are the plots found in the `qc_plots` folder.